Milton Fennimore Davis: Career

 A heart ailment forced him to retire from active duty in 1909.
 His rank upon retirement was that of major.
 He then became professor of military science and tactics and commandant at the New York Military Academy.
 In February 1918, he was recalled to active duty for World War I, serving successively as colonel and executive officer of the Signal Corps, chief of training in the Air Service, and chief of staff of the Air Corps.

 In 1923, Davis was awarded the Army Distinguished Service Medal for is work as Chief of the Schools Section, Division of Military Aeronautics during World War I.

 Personal life and death

 Milton F. Davis was born in Manterville, Minnesota on November 15, 1864, the son of Evan Richard and Julie Ryder Davis.
 The family moved to a ranch in Polk County, Oregon in 1878.
 Milton Davis attended the University of Oregon for two years and in 1886 was appointed to West Point after attaining the highest marks in the competitive examination.
 He graduated with honors in 1890.

 He married Blanche Bates in 1894 and in June 1895 he filed suit to obtain a divorce as three months after their wedding she deserted him and returned to the stage.

 On October 6, 1898, he married Bessie Aiken Hall at Highland Park, Illinois.
 At the time of their wedding he was stationed at Fort Sheridan.
 They had two daughters and a son.

-Davis died on May 31, 1938.
+Davis died on May 31, 1938 and is buried at the US Military Academy in West Point, New York.